-As the 50th elementary school for the third largest school district in the state of Texas, Deanna Swenke Elementary School is 104,767 square feet with a student capacity of 1040.
-Swenke evolved from four previous prototype elementary schools developed by IBI Group for the district, dating back to 1998.
+As the 50th elementary school for the third-largest school district in the state of Texas, Deanna Swenke Elementary School is 104,767 SF with a student capacity of 1,040.
+Swenke Elementary evolved from four (4) previous prototype elementary schools developed by IBI Group for Cypress-Fairbanks ISD (CFISD), dating back to 1998.

-As the prototype evolved and the educational curriculum changed over the years, the prototype plan migrated from an open concept plan to a semi-open concept plan.
-This new plan began to organize itself into classroom pod groupings with access to all classroom spaces from two primary corridors.
-The evolution of the prototype occurred based on user input and educational curriculum changes and culminated in the final Swenke plan, with a simplified organization of the classrooms into pods of four classroom groups that allowed groupings for team teaching and collaboration between teachers and students.
+As the prototype evolved and the educational curriculum changed over the years, the prototype plan migrated from an open concept plan to a semi-open design.
+This new plan began to organize itself into classroom pod groupings with access to all classroom spaces from two (2) primary corridors.
+The evolution of the prototype occurred based on user input and educational curriculum changes, with a simplified organization of the classrooms into pods of four (4) classroom groups that allowed groupings for team teaching and collaboration between teachers and students.

-The architectural vocabulary and style for Swenke was developed from the surrounding neighborhood that had a significant Texas Hill Country influence.
-The exterior design incorporated Texas Hill Country stone accents with warm brick colors and incorporated familiar Hill Country elements such as suspended canopies for shade and shelter, as well as metal roofing in traditional grey colors, while still keeping the overall identity of an elementary school.
-The interior colors and materials were also selected from a soothing, muted earth tone family with simplified geometric patterns found in many of the contemporary Texas Hill Country buildings common today.
+The architectural vocabulary and style for Deanna Swenke Elementary School was developed from the surrounding neighborhood that had a significant Texas Hill Country influence.
+The exterior design incorporated stone accents with warm brick colors and incorporated familiar elements such as suspended canopies for shade and shelter, as well as metal roofing in traditional grey colors while still keeping the overall identity of an elementary school.
+The interior colors and materials were also selected from a soothing, muted earth tone family with simplified geometric patterns.